Frontend testing with MTA

 The Playwright Connector includes Locator microflows to find elements on a webpage, and Action microflows to click on elements, fill them with text, or select a value.
 Therefore it can be used to test any webapplication, not just Mendix Apps.
 Locator and Action microflows in the Playwright Connector can be defined and executed from MTA.

-- The Starter Kit currently has the en-US and nl-NL languages built-in.
+- The UI Test Kit currently has the en-US and nl-NL languages built-in.

 - React-enabled projects can be tested by setting the Constant IsUsingReactClient to True.

-- Although more Widgets will be added as supported in the Starter Kit, any changes made in the future can break Locating a Widget correctly.
+- Although more Widgets may be added as supported in the UI Test Kit, any changes made in the future can break Locating a Widget correctly.

 Get started